The Ultimate Guide To A Real Estate Syndication Structure

 - The sponsor holds an investor webinar, where you can get more information and ask questions.

-- The sponsor confirms your spot in the deal and sends you the PPM (private placement memorandum).
+- The sponsor confirms your spot in the limited partnership and sends you the PPM (private placement memorandum).

-- After signing the PPM, you wire in your funds or send in a check.
+- After signing the PPM, you wire in funds or send in a check.

 - The sponsor confirms that your funds have been received.